viennajs/jsquiz/December/README.md

 The goal of this month's quiz will be to display LCD numbers at different sizes

 The digits to be displayed will be passed as an argument to the program.
-Size should be controlled with the command-line option -s follow up by a positive integer.
-The default value for -s is 2.
+Size should be controlled with an option `s` follow up by a positive integer.
+The default value for `s` is 2.

-For example, if your program is called with:
+For example, assuming you've implemented this on the command line, if your program is called with:

-    lcd.rb 012345
+    lcd.js 012345

 The correct display is: